raj-nt/dflydev-doctrine-orm-service-provider/README.md

      Each mapping definition can have the following optional options:
      * **alias** (Default: null): Set the alias for the entity namespace.
+     * **extension** (Default: .php): Change extension for entity mapping files.
+Useful if file extension is not .php.
+Eg. hacklang - .hh

      Each **annotation** mapping may also specify the following options:
      * **use_simple_annotation_reader** (Default: true):